tomvantilburg89/RickAndMortyChallenge/README.md

 - `BAXRMC-7` Create Rick and Morty API service for the Service container
 - `BAXRMC-8` Create a controller to test API Service, test in postman
 - `BAXRMC-9` Include Nick Been's RickAndMorty PHP Client and add it to the service
     - Decided here to scrap making my own API library, because I do not like reinventing the wheel
 - `BAXRMC-10` Add CharacterService
 - `BAXRMC-11` Add LocationService
 - `BAXRMC-12` Add EpisodeService

-Prospect ISSUES

-- Create search
-- Create pages/routes/retrieval controller
+- `BAXRMC-17` Install tailwind, webpack and make base layout
+    - Install webpack encore
-- Create views
+    - Install tailwind
-- Create user controller
-- Create simple login
-- Create functionality to store favorited items to database
-- Create add to favorites controller
+    - Added homepage controller and view
+    - Update base.html.twig to incorporate tailwindcss (using my personal tailwindui for easy components)

 ---